French frigate Weser: Royal Navy

 The Navy commissioned HMS Weser in March 1814 under Commander Thomas Ball Sulivan as a troopship, armed en flûte.
 She underwent fitting at Plymouth for that role between February and April.

 In June she was part of a convoy, Royal Oak, Diadem, Dictator, Weser, Trave, Thames, Menelaus, and Pactolus, with 2,852 troops of General Ross' brigade (WESER carried 383), and four transports with horses, forage and rockets, which sailed for America, where she was actively employed until the conclusion of the war.

 Commander Sulivan commanded a division of boats and tenders at the destruction of Commodore Joshua Barney's Chesapeake Bay Flotilla in the Patuxent River on 22 August 1814.

 Commander Sullivan was promoted to post captain on 19 October.
 Under the rules of prize-money, the troopship Weser shared in the proceeds of the capture of six American vessels in the Battle of Lake Borgne on 14 December 1814.Commander Bartholomew Kent assumed command of Weser on 22 January 1815.
-Weser was present at the capture of Mobile, Alabama.
+Weser was present at the capture of Fort Bowyer near Mobile, Alabama.
 She then brought back to England from Quebec the sailors that had been serving on the Canadian Great Lakes.
-Kent paid Weser off at Portsmouth on 27 October.
+She returned to Portsmouth on 17 May 1815.Kent paid Weser off at Portsmouth on 27 October.

 On 21 October 1815 Commander Daniel Lawrence was appointed captain of Weser.
 He was promoted to post captain on 2 September 1816.